faranbutt/Data-Engineering-Capstone-Project/README.md

 2. **Analytical Engineering**: Utilize dbt models in the `analytics/dbt/models/` directory to transform and model data in the data warehouse.

-3. **Workflow Orchestration**: Define and manage data processing workflows using Mage.ai workflows in the `workflows/mage_ai/workflows/` directory.
+3. **Workflow Orchestration**: Define and manage data processing workflows using Mage.ai workflows in the `workflows/mage/workflows/` directory.

-4. **Batch Processing**: Implement batch processing tasks using PySpark scripts in the `batch_processing/pyspark/` directory.
+4. **Data Warehousing**: Load Data to implement  data warehousing in `workflows/mage/` directory.

-5. **Real-time Processing**: Develop real-time data processing pipelines using Confluent Kafka consumer and producer scripts in the `realtime_processing/confluent_kafka/` directory.
+5. **Real-time Processing**: Develop real-time data processing pipelines using Confluent Kafka consumer and producer scripts in the `kafka/` directory.

+6. **Docker Compose Setup**: Use the provided `docker-compose.yml` file to run Mage.ai and Confluent Kafka services.
+Make sure Docker is installed on your system.

 ## Dashboard
  - Currently in Progress......